firebase/genkit/docs/plugin-authoring-telemetry.md

 # Writing a Genkit Telemetry Plugin

 [OpenTelemetry](http://opentelemetry.io) supports collecting traces, metrics, and logs.
-Genkit can be extended to export all telemetry data to any OpenTelemetry capable system by writing a telemetry plugin that configures the
+Firebase Genkit can be extended to export all telemetry data to any OpenTelemetry capable system by writing a telemetry plugin that configures the
 [Node.js](https://opentelemetry.io/docs/languages/js/getting-started/nodejs/)
 SDK.